Gap year: United States

 Some formal gap year programs can cost as much as $30,000, but cheaper alternatives are becoming more widely available; some reduce costs by offering room and board.
 For example, the National Civilian Community Corps, an AmeriCorps program, offers 18- to 24-year-olds (no age limit for Team Leaders) an all-expense-paid gap year (room & board, meals, transportation, etc.) in exchange for a 10-month commitment to National and Community service.
-AmeriCorps NCCC members travel the country in diverse teams and perform a variety of tasks such as rebuilding trails in national parks, responding to natural disasters or working as mentors for disadvantaged youths.
+AmeriCorps NCCC members travel the country in diverse teams and perform a variety of tasks such as rebuilding trails in national parks, responding to natural disasters, or working as mentors for disadvantaged youths.
 As with most AmeriCorps programs, service members receive an education award of approximately $6,000 upon completion of their service that can be used toward qualified educational expenses or student loans.
 The zero cost to the member model AmeriCorps offers makes it an attractive alternative to costly gap year programs while leveraging taxpayer dollars to strengthen American communities.

-Additionally, new federal partnerships such as FEMA Corps offer traditional gap year seekers an immersive professional and team building experience that can serve as a launch pad for their careers.
+Additionally, new federal partnerships such as FEMA Corps offer traditional gap year seekers an immersive professional and team-building experience that can serve as a launch pad for their careers.
 Some government programs designed to help students afford college prohibit students from taking a gap year.
 For example, the Tennessee Promise program requires that students must "Attend full-time and continuously at an eligible postsecondary institution as defined in T.C.A. § 49-4-708 in the fall term immediately following graduation or attainment of a GED or HiSET diploma; except that a student enrolling in a Tennessee College of Applied Technology (TCAT) may enroll in the summer prior to the fall term."
 Malia Obama, daughter of former President Barack Obama, took a gap year before attending Harvard University in the fall of 2017.
 Universities such as Harvard and Princeton are encouraging students to take a Gap year.
 This time that is taken off can be beneficial so students don't "burn out" or partake in indulging behaviors that promote unhealthy stress.

-Venezuela

-In Venezuela, gap year students have gone to leadership courses in Israel, postgraduate years at elite US schools, tutorial colleges in the UK, work internships, language centers across the globe, and exploration gap years in remote countries.
-Today, the practice has become more widespread and Venezuela is a major economic contributor to the gap year.
-They are also major contributors in the college studies and English studies industries, especially in countries such as Ireland.

 Yemen

 In Yemen, a gap year is mandatory between secondary school (high school) and university.
-Unless one attends a private university, they must wait one year after secondary school before applying to university.
-Until the nineties it was mandatory for male graduates to go to the army for one year, and to teach in a school or work in a hospital for female graduates (and for men who cannot join the army for health reasons).
+Unless one attends a private university, one must wait one year after secondary school before applying to university.
+Until the 1990s, it was mandatory for male graduates serve in the army for one year, and to teach in a school or work in a hospital for female graduates (and for men who cannot join the army for health reasons).